Government Bangla College: History

-Soon after the historical Language Movement, in 1956 Bangla was recognized as one of the state languages of Pakistan, in the country's first Constitution.
+Soon after the historical Language Movement, in 1956 Bengali was recognized as one of the state languages of Pakistan in the country's first Constitution.
 Shortly thereafter, Principal Abul Kashem, former professor of University of Dhaka and pioneer of the Bengali Language Movement, realized that Bangla is neglected in every different field in Pakistan.
-In 1960, in a meeting for Martyrs' Day at Curzon Hall at University of Dhaka, he said “Even before West Pakistan was formed, they had established Urdu Colleges to make Urdu as a State language of Pakistan.
+In 1960, in a meeting for Martyrs' Day at Curzon Hall at University of Dhaka, he said "Even before West Pakistan was formed, they had established Urdu Colleges to make Urdu as a State language of Pakistan.
 The Government of Pakistan has contributed funds and land to Urdu Colleges.
 Although we have fought so much, the government is still ignoring our plea.
-If government doesn't respond, we should create a Bangla Medium College in the future.”
+If government doesn't respond, we should create a Bangla Medium College in the future."

 In 1961, he started discussions with educationists and intellectuals to set up a Bangla college in then East Pakistan, now Bangladesh.
-The college was established on October 01, 1962.
+The college was established on 1 October 1962.

 The college became affiliated with the University of Dhaka in 2017.